 There are no guarantees in this world.
-If we’ve learned anything over the past week, it’s that life is short and it can change in a heartbeat.
-We’ve been reminded that we can’t afford to use words like “tomorrow” or “someday” because life is lived in present moments.
+If we’ve learned anything, it’s that life is short and it can change in a heartbeat.
+We can’t afford to use words like “tomorrow” or “someday” because life is lived in present moments.
 In the right here, right now.

 Evil wants to force your present moments into a box filled with fear, anger and bitterness.
 It wants to steal the simple joys of life, and rob you of the experiences that cultivate your relationship with God and other people.

 Step out of the box.
 Enjoy life.
 Overcome evil with good by savoring every single moment, by experiencing new things and by having the courage to welcome new people into your life.